 The Tele-ID physician services provided in the study included live audio-video visits, electronic consults, and telephonic physician-to-physician consults.
 While not all patients required a live audio-video consult, when this type of care was warranted, the Tele-ID consults utilized a tele-presenter.
 Local registered nurses acted as tele-presenters and were trained on Health Insurance Portability and Accountability Act – compliant telecommunications equipment and performed comprehensive physical examinations using high-definition portable cameras and Bluetooth-enabled stethoscopes.

-“Through ID Connect’s annual patient surveys, we regularly hear that patients and their caregivers are extremely satisfied with their Tele-ID experiences,” said Dave Zynn, president and chief executive officer of ID Connect.
+“Through ID Connect’s annual patient surveys, we regularly hear that patients and their caregivers are extremely satisfied with their Tele-ID experiences,” said Dave Zynn, former president and chief executive officer of ID Connect.
 “When patients have the full attention of a highly skilled ID specialist and the support of an in-person tele-presenter, the diagnostic and therapeutic approach is state-of-the art.
 Non-ID specialist physicians also value the ability to consult with ID experts and receive coaching for more common ID issues.
 High patient satisfaction scores for our Tele-ID services in combination with the data from this latest study, provide hospitals with the ability to improve the quality and reduce the costs of treating existing and emerging infectious diseases.”

 # # #

 About Infectious Disease Connect